siddhantmahajani/siddhantmahajani/README.md

 - 🔭 I’m currently working on **access violation management** project

 - 🌱 I’m currently learning about **data science, artificial intelligence and machine learning and trying to implement it to solve real world problems.**

-- 📫 To know more about me visit <a href="https://siddhantcodes.dev/">my website.</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">